Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Proof of Theorem

 with

-Since we consider $T\gg1$, it is immediate from \eqref{eq:covratio_asympt} that the information gain in \eqref{eq:approx_info_gain_asympt} is predominantly signal-driven, i.e., the dispersion component is essentially negligible; see the case study in Section \ref{sec:Climate_Tipping} for a numerical validation of this statement.
+Since we consider $T\gg1$ (and so $N\gg1$), it is immediate from \eqref{eq:covratio_asympt} that the information gain in \eqref{eq:approx_info_gain_asympt} is predominantly signal-driven, i.e., the dispersion component is essentially negligible; a numerical validation of this statement is showcased in the case study in Section~\ref{sec:Climate_Tipping}.
 Therefore, it follows that,